Table of Contents

 |Cool White||7000-7500K||Best contrast but least flattering to the skin, may need mixing with light from a warm white lamp.||Bright light, bluish light||Special applications needing high light intensity and good color rendition like art Galleries, museums, showcases for precious stones and jewelry|

 So how much CRI do you need?
-It really depends who you are.
+It depends who you are.
 Are you a retail store like the Gap or Bed Bath and Beyond?
 Are you a car dealership?
 Are you a hospital that wants to replace your parking lights?
 Are you a factory, a warehouse or a school?
 Different businesses and facilities all have different needs.

 Comparing LED to Metal Halide and High Pressure Sodium